Burglary Carries Severe Penalties

 A person commits Third Degree Burglary if that person enters or breaks into a vault, safe, cash register, coin vending machine, a product dispenser, money depository, safety deposit box, coin telephone, coin box, or other apparatus with the intent to commit a crime, usually the crime of theft.

 Third-degree Burglary is a class five felony unless theft of a controlled substance is the object as defined in 18-18-102(5).

 A person commits Possession of Burglary Tools if that person possesses any tool that can be adapted, designed, or commonly used for committing or facilitating a burglary.
 Those tools must be possessed with the intent to use them to commit a burglary.
 For example, it is not illegal to possess a screwdriver.
 However, if a person is dressed in all black clothes, sneaking through a neighborhood late at night with a flashlight and a canvass bag filled with tools, it circumstantially indicates those tools are for purposes of a burglary.
 Possession of Burglary Tools is a class five felony.

 All of the Burglary laws have terms that have legal definitions, such as, “dwelling”, “possession”, “enters unlawfully”, “occupied structure.”
 These terms or words do not mean the same thing as when they are used in everyday language.

-Burglary carries with it severe penalties.
+Burglary carries with it severe penalties in Colorado Springs.
 Do not put yourself at the mercy of the prosecutor.
-Contact James W. Newby, LLC immediately for a free case evaluation.
+Contact us immediately for a free case evaluation.